 False Advertising is the use of false, misleading, or unproven information to advertise products to consumers.

-These are some common examples of the types of deception that can run afoul of false advertising laws:
+Common examples of the types of deception that can run afoul of false advertising laws include:

 - Outright false statements

 As an emerging business, there are several things you should consider regarding your company’s advertising: